Boboassa/st/README.md

 # Boboassa's build of st

-st is a simple terminal emulator for X which sucks less.
+st - simple terminal emulator for X

 ## Requirements

-In order to build st you need the Xlib header files.
+In order to build st you need the `Xlib` header files.

 ## Installation